JakobThumm/uncertainty_quantification/implementation_plan.md

       - [x] Move utils, dataset functionality to correct folder
       - [x] Implement 3D triangulation - Convert 2D poses to 3D using camera parameters
     - [x] Create a dataset of preprocessed frames
-    - [ ] Test experiment 2 on preprocessed data 2D
+    - [x] Test experiment 2 on preprocessed data 2D
     - [ ] Test experiment 2 on preprocessed data 3D
  3. Perform sketching lanczos OOD detection for pose estimation
     - Run the OOD detection with sketching lanczos on the 2D pose estimation model.
 ID data would be the human 3.6m dataset.
 For OOD data we can use tiger pose dataset.
       - [x] Write a tiger-pose dataset class
       - [x] Write an example script that predicts the poses for the ID data (h36m) and OOD data (tiger-pose) (similar to pose_estimation_2D.py) without uncertainty and compares the ID vs. OOD performance.
       - [x] Add tiger image transformation to the script
+      - [ ] Write a script that works with the preprocessed data instead of the full images.
       - [ ] Test score model function on regressflow model with low_memory_lanczos_score_fun
       - [ ] Test with --OOD_dataset tiger-pose
       - [ ] Add OOD classification to the evaluation script